top of page

 The project contributes a scalable model for mobile, spatially responsive sound installations in galleries and public spaces.
 The software framework and mobile application used in The Elephants of Trianon have been developed through prior public installations and gallery presentations and are designed to function across a range of exhibition formats, from outdoor murals to indoor projection and free-standing display structures.
 The ICMC installation demonstrates how augmented reality can be used not only as a visual medium, but as a platform for spatial audio composition and listener-driven musical form.

 The artists wish to express their deep appreciation to the International Computer Music Conference, Ligeti Zentrum, and TU Hamburg-Harburg for their support and assistance in producing the banners and presenting this installation.
-We especially thank Jacob Sello at Ligeti Zentrum for all his efforts, communications, and great ideas in preparing this piece
+We especially thank Jacob Sello at Ligeti Zentrum for all his efforts, communications, and great ideas in preparing this piece.

 IMG_5034.jpeg